Hikkaduwa National Park

 Hikkaduwa National Park is one of the three marine national parks in Sri Lanka.
+In 1979, it was declared a wildlife sanctuary, upgraded to a nature reserve in 1988, and then to a national park in 2002.

+In 2023, the Wildlife Conservation Department steps into restore coral reefs in Hikkaduwa.
+In 2025, a fine was imposed on a man for coral damage.

+History

-The national park contains a fringing coral reef of high degree of biodiversity.
-The area was declared a wildlife sanctuary on May 18, 1979, and then on August 14, 1988, upgraded to a nature reserve with extended land area.
+The area of Hikkaduwa National Park was declared a wildlife sanctuary on 18 May 1979, and then on 14 August 1988, upgraded to a nature reserve with extended land area.

 The growth of the number of visitors in the next 25 years increased the degradation of the coral reef.
-To reduce the effects to the ecosystem, the reef was declared a national park on September 19, 2002.
+To reduce the effects to the ecosystem, the reef was declared a national park on 19 September 2002.

+In 2025, a man has been arrested, then fined for damaging corals at Hikkaduwa, with a court ordering the immediate restoration of the affected reef.

 Coral reef

 Hikkaduwa coral reef is a typical shallow fringing reef with an average depth of around 5 m.
 The coral reef reduces the coastal erosion and forms a natural breakwater.
 The coast of the national park extends four km.
 Generally the coast is narrow, ranging from 5–50 m according to the climatic conditions of the year.
 Scuba diving is a popular recreation here.